sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

 You can then start modifying the code and/or add new modules/features.
 We don't have coding guidelines yet but try to mimic the code that is already there.
 Don't forget to include Javadoc especially on public parts of your APIs.

-Don't hesitate to tell us early-on what you're planning to work on.
+Whether you're trying to fix bugs or adding a brand new functionality, don't hesitate to tell us early-on what you're planning to work on.
 We may be able to point you in the right direction or maybe to somebody who has similar needs than you.

+You can start by reading the instructions to [Create a New Module](sensorhub-core/adding-new-modules.html) and [Add a New Sensor Driver](sensorhub-core/your-first-sensor.html) for instance.

+Also see the [Eclipse Tips](#Eclipse_Tips) section if you encounter problems while creating a new module.

 #### Get the latest updates from us